envoyproxy/gateway/site/content/en/latest/tasks/operations/k8s-deployment-mode.md

 kubectl apply -f https://github.com/envoyproxy/gateway/releases/download/{{< yaml-version >}}/quickstart.yaml -n default
 ```

+In order to demonstrate that one GatewayClass with merge-gateways feature enabled won't be disturbed by the one that disabled,
-Lets create also and additional `Gateway` linked to the GatewayClass and `backend` application from Quickstart example.
+let's create also and additional `Gateway` linked to the GatewayClass and `backend` application from Quickstart example.

 {{< tabpane text=true >}}
 {{% tab header="Apply from stdin" %}}